 Around mid-morning, ten o'clock, thereabouts, Billy stands up for the first time since he first sat down at eightfifteen.
 His knees creak and his lower back aches, the ergonomic chair and the ergonomic desk notwithstanding.
 Billy stands up to stroll out into the hallway to toss his empty plastic water bottle into the blue recycling bin and go to the bathroom, regardless of whether or not he actually has to go.
-Billy does this after reading in a magazine that sitting is the new smoking, that the average office worker spends six-point-some hours a day sitting and that sitting has been proven to have detrimental health effects as bad as smoking.
+Billy does this after reading in a magazine that sitting is the new smoking, that the average office worker spends six-point-some hours a day sitting and that sitting illy works in a beige box, surrounded by other has been proven to have detrimental health effects as bad beige boxes, in a building full of beige boxes, as smoking.
 Billy doesn't smoke, but he sits.
-So he forces himself to stand up and stroll out into the hallway around ten o'clock, thereabouts.
+So he forces